About

 Present Witness

 Present Witness was founded by Christopher Kuehl.
 Chris was born in Boulder, Colorado.
 He has traveled extensively (over 30 countries) doing both mission-related work and photography.
 He lived in Israel for many years and returns frequently.
 He has worked for Sony and Rolling Stone Magazine as a photographer and has also been a founder of four different technology companies.
 During his first stay in Israel, more than a decade ago, the Lord spoke to him about a bridge that He wanted to build between Israel and the Church.
 Chris had no idea what this meant at the time or how long it would take to bring to fruition, but a decade later Chris is answering the call to be a part of this bridge.
 Chris is married to his lovely wife, Justice.
 They have just welcomed their first son into the world.
-Besides being the COO of Restore7, an organization that focuses on cultural reformation through the 7 mountains, Chris is also the founder of Present Witness, an organization that addresses modern theological questions and challenges as it relates to Israel, the Jewish people and the church.
+Besides being the COO of Restore7, an organization that focuses on cultural reformation.
+Chris is also the founder of Present Witness, an organization that addresses modern theological questions and challenges as it relates to Israel, the Jewish people and the church.
 He is also currently earning his Masters degree in Theology.

 What We do